SettRaziel/ruby_visualization/README.md

   the used terminal (done for standard dataset output in v0.8.2, delta output and animation in v0.8.3; timeline in v0.9.0)
 * statistics for a single or multiple data set(s)
+* refactoring of error messages
 * adding more features from suggestions

+## Contributing
+* Fork it
+* Create your feature branch (git checkout -b my-new-feature)
+* Commit your changes (git commit -am 'add some feature')
+* Push to the branch (git push origin my-new-feature)
+* Create an issue describing your work
+* Create a new pull request

 created by: Benjamin Held.
 2015